Search

 • Loans.
 Student loans, secured/unsecured personal loans, etc.

-Note that your income and day-to-day expenses are not included as part of this calcuation.
+Note that your income and day-to-day expenses are not included as part of this calculation.

 How is your net worth calculated?

 After compiling a list of your assets and your liabilities, you can find your net worth.
-Here is a clear-cut hypothetical example:
+Here is an example:

 • Sammy has three assets: a home worth $500,000, 401(k) at work $100,000 and $30,000 in savings.
 Total assets = $630,000.